About

 Work

 You can check out my professional journey on LinkedIn.
-I started as a software engineer and later stepped into engineering management.
-I enjoy building great engineers and teams as much as great products and, wellโฆ if you want something done right, sometimes you just have to do it yourself.
+I started as a software engineer and later stepped into engineering management, even so I still view β€œmanagement” with a bit of skepticism.
+For me, building teams and growing engineers is just as rewarding as building great products.
+And, well… sometimes if you want things done right, you've just got to jump in and do it yourself.

-As an engineer, I worked my way up to senior roles (lead/architect), tackling everything from frontend and mobile to backend and infra.
-As a manager, I've mentored engineers at different ages and career stages โ helping them grow further and (hopefully) make fewer questionable decisions than I did back in the day.
+As an engineer, I worked my way up to senior roles (tech lead / solution architect), tackling everything from frontend and mobile to backend and infra.
+As a manager, I've mentored engineers at different ages and career stages β€” helping them grow further and (hopefully) make fewer questionable decisions than I did back in the day.

 Before Tribia, I spent a decade working in consultancy at Coherent Solutions and Tieto.
 I've worked with various clients, from banks to startups, building products ranging from pretty basic web portals to high-load SaaS and high-sec on-premise solutions.
 I've jumped around quite a bit and worked with a ton of different technologies.
+It's probably easier to list the ones I haven't touched yet.

 I'm always hungry to learn and love being around people who share that drive.
-I put my heart and soul into everything I do โ and I vibe best with humble and driven folks who do the same.
+I put my heart and soul into everything I do β€” and I vibe best with driven folks who do the same.
 Work is way more fun when you're surrounded by passionate people.

 Education